gluster/glusterdocs/docs/Administrator Guide/SSL.md

 mode" connections will be rejected by the TLS-using side, sacrificing availability to maintain security.

+**NOTE**The TLS certificate verification will fail if the machines' date and time are not in sync with each other.
+Certificate verification depends on the time of the client as well as the server and if that is not found to be in sync then it is deemed to be an invalid certificate.
+To get the date and times in sync, tools such as ntpdate can be used.

 ## Enabling TLS on the I/O Path

 To enable authentication and encryption between clients and brick servers, two